Kazuya Kamenashi: Social networking

 2023 started with a New Year's greeting from Kamenashi on his newly opened Instagram.
 In the post, a stuffed turtle, a classic image linked to him because of the kanji in his last name, invites fans to follow him.
 Kamenashi was the first in KAT-TUN to open an SNS account.

 "Inside 23"

 Kamenashi has a project in which he "experiments" different things.
 Opened on February 23, 2024, "Inside 23" has seen a "Talk-(musical) showcase", a clothing line, and the fans participating asking for goods to include (like jewelry), as he said in his radio program "KAT-TUN　Kamenashi Kazuya no Hang Out" on February 8, 2024, when he was still planning the site.
 In the "Inside 23 experiment No.0/No.B" solo concert held on February 23, 2024, Kamenashi had Tomohisa Yamashita as a guest.

+Personal life

+Kamenashi announced his marriage to Minami Tanaka in a message to his official fan club on June 29, 2026.
+In the same message, he revealed that that Tanaka was pregnant.
+The met at a photo shoot for the November 2023 issue of the Japanese magazine Maquia, which featured Tanaka on the cover, and acted together in the 2024 drama Destiny.
+Rumors of their relationship surfaced in early 2024.